 IDA’s Executive Director, Ruskin Hartley, responded to the issue of megaconstellations at the 235th meeting of the American Astronomical Society in January, where he joined members of the professional astronomy community for a panel discussion about challenges to astronomy from satellites.
 Hartley shared IDA’s concerns about the impact of megaconstellations on stargazers and the general public.

-IDA’s four principles to preserve the quiet enjoyment of the night sky and protect the general public from the impacts of megaconstellations:
+IDA’s five principles to preserve the quiet enjoyment of the night sky and protect the general public from the impacts of megaconstellations:

-1) Maintained brightness below the threshold for detection by the unaided eye.
+3. Maintained satellite brightness is below the threshold for detection by the unaided eye.

 Jeffrey C. Hall from Lowell Observatory, Harvey Liszt from National Radio Astronomy Observatory, and Patrick Seitzer, an astronomy research professor emeritus and space debris expert from the University of Michigan, joined Ruskin for the panel discussion.
 At the meeting, Seitzer announced the alarming results of his recent satellite modeling efforts.
 According to Seitzer, approximately 200 objects currently orbiting the Earth are visible to the unaided eye.
 By the end of 2020, Starlink will have increased this number by 1,586, a nine-fold increase.
 The Starlink satellites could be brighter than ninety-nine percent of all objects currently in Earth’s orbit.
 The satellites are brightest when fully illuminated by the Sun, which happens during twilight and can also occur during the night, depending on the location and time of year.